Lesykkk/auction-platform/README.md

 # auction-platform

-Online auction platform — a microservices system with REST APIs, separate databases, and an nginx API gateway.
+Online auction platform — a microservices system with REST APIs, separate PostgreSQL databases, a Redis cache for auction reads, and an nginx API gateway.

 ## Tech Stack